DECATUR AL ALIMONY ATTORNEYS

 Eligibility for Alimony in Alabama

 To award alimony a court must find that one spouse has financial need and the other has the ability to pay.
 A court will look at all of the relevant circumstances in a particular case.
 One of the biggest factors an Alabama court will consider is the length of a marriage.
 In evaluating a spouse’s need, a court will first consider the extent to which separate assets, or any marital assets the spouse receives in an equitable property division, may provide a sufficient means of support without an alimony award.
-The court will review the ability of a higher earning spouse to pay alimony, the court will generally not consider as part of the paying spouse’s assets any property the spouse owned before marriage, or acquired by gift or inheritance, unless the property was used by the couple as a source of income during marriage.
+The court will review the ability of a higher-earning spouse to pay alimony, the court will generally not consider as part of the paying spouse’s assets any property the spouse owned before marriage or acquired by gift or inheritance unless the property was used by the couple as a source of income during the marriage.
+An asset protection attorney, may need to be contacted to see what may happen to the other spouse’s assets such as inheritance, family trusts, etc. and then discuss if they can be protected from divorce proceedings.

 Why Hire Ferguson and Ferguson?